 Duties.
 The board shall:

-) Have a consultative role on matters directly referred to it by the commission or upon written request of interested parties;
+) Have a consultative role on matters directly referred to it by the commission;

 Prepare and publish an agenda at least days in advance of any meetings;

-) Conduct meetings no less than once per year;
+Conduct meetings no less than once per year;

-Conduct public meetings in accordance with the Open Public Meetings Act, RCW 42.30; and
+Conduct all meetings as public meetings in accordance with the Open Public Meetings Act, RCW 42.30; and

-) Prepare and submit a written report on matters brought to it for consideration, including, where appropriate, a recommendation to the commission on potential resolution of such matters.
+) Prepare and submit to the commission a written report on matters brought to it for consideration, including, where appropriate, a recommendation to the commission on potential resolution of such matters.

 Initiating board action.
 The commission alone may initiate board action other than the execution of administrative duties, which the board may conduct on its own initiative.
 Any person who seeks board participation in program issues or matters must petition the commission to initiate board action.